Tavares, Eustis & Gulf Railroad: End of operations

-On January 6, 2017, the Tavares, Eustis & Gulf Railroad announced that they would be withdrawing from Lake County, Florida on January 31, 2017, with the last trains scheduled to run on January 29, 2017.
+On March 6, 2017, the Tavares, Eustis & Gulf Railroad announced that they would be withdrawing from Lake County, Florida on March 31, 2017, with the last trains scheduled to run on March 29, 2017.
 No official details on the future of the company or of the rolling stock were provided.

 Orlando & Northwestern Railway

-In November 2017, the Orlando & Northwestern Railway (ONWX), advertised as the Royal Palm Railway Experience, began operating excursion trains using historic diesel locomotives and former Amtrak passenger cars on the same routes used by the former TE&G. In April 2019, the Florida Central Railroad closed the line from Tavares to Mount Dora to passenger rail traffic and began using it for train car storage, while the ONWX continued to operate excursion trains between Tavares and Eustis.
-In 2020, the ONWX began advertising itself as the Georgia Coastal Railway and moved its operations and rolling stock to the St. Mary's Railroad based in St. Marys, Georgia, with excursion trains running to Kingsland, Georgia, and back.
+In September 2017, the Orlando & Northwestern Railway (ONWX), advertised as the Royal Palm Railway Experience, began operating excursion trains using historic diesel locomotives and former Amtrak passenger cars on the same routes used by the former TE&G. In April 2019, the Florida Central Railroad closed the line from Tavares to Mount Dora to passenger rail traffic and began using it for train car storage, while the ONWX continued to operate excursion trains between Tavares and Eustis.
+In November 2020, the ONWX began advertising itself as the Georgia Coastal Railway and moved its operations and rolling stock to the St. Mary's Railroad based in St. Marys, Georgia, with excursion trains running to Kingsland, Georgia, and back.